 Will the District compete with Main Street businesses?

 The Arts and Culture District is designed to be a complement to Main Street and will not serve as a commercial district.
-The new community amenity will be a multi-disciplinary space for visual, media arts, performing arts, immersive learning, culinary arts, and community celebrations.
-District plans include a small amount of retail space; however, this area will serve as a cooperative space for local artists to market their work and not as a commercial gallery.
+The new community amenity will be a multi-disciplinary space for local visual, media arts, performing arts, immersive learning, culinary arts, and community celebrations.
+District plans include a small amount of retail space; however, this area will serve as a cooperative space for local artists to create their work and not as a commercial gallery.
 The District will also have a food hall that will include small food stalls for emerging culinary entrepreneurs to launch their concepts and will contain a flexible event space that could offer cooking demonstrations, host small banquets, and serve overflow seating.

 What is going to happen to Anaya’s Market?

 Anaya’s has indicated it will relocate to a new location.
 As the district develops, they may consider adding a new location closer to the project.

 What will happen to the Recycling Center?

 The City will relocate the Recycling Center to Quinn’s Junction.

 How will the project mitigate traffic impacts?

 Ensuring that the Arts and Culture District does not contribute to Park City’s traffic issues is a critical priority for Park City.
 The project team is proposing specific strategies to reduce the number of private automobile trips needed in and around the District.
 The three elements of the proposed strategy include: 1) Extending Munchkin Road to connect with Homestake Road and create a new roadway access to the site from Park Avenue that does not currently exist.
 2)Prioritizing pedestrian and bicycle access to the District through the new east-west street connection that consists of a multi-use pathway and pedestrian amenities; 3) optimizing transit connections with direct access to the District from the new Quinn’s Junction Park and Ride facility, and 4) Exploring innovative transit components that will act as a local connections for the area.